-At the end of World War II, the secretary of the Navy commissioned the Department of Naval Science (NROTC) on this campus to provide the training of both Navy and Marine Corps officers.
+At the end of World War II, the secretary of the Navy commissioned the Department of Naval Science (NROTC) on September 17, 1945 to provide the training of both Navy and Marine Corps officers.
 On July 1, 1949, the U.S. Air Force activated an AFROTC unit that today is called the Department of Aerospace Studies.
 OSU is now one of approximately 75 colleges and universities that offer education for all three military departments.

 Originally, two years of military science and tactics were required of all able-bodied male students, but since 1962, ROTC has been voluntary.
 Since 1965, two-year programs have been available for students who have finished two years of college but have not taken ROTC previously.